Last Updated on

 Humans have trouble adapting to change, especially when it comes to keeping up with the rapid advancements of technology.
 The answer is to expand the concept of “user interface” to include natural interaction.
 Language processing, unstructured text, and AI platforms pave a clear path to the future.

-We expect interacting with complex technology to be massively easier in the near future.
+We expect to interact with complex technology to be massively easier in the near future.

 - Find out more about Alexa’s speech and text recognition APIs and technologies here: https://aws.amazon.com/lex/